Hazards of Spending a Day on the Beach

 Prevention:

-If you or someone else experiences symptoms of heat exhaustion or heatstroke, swift action can be lifesaving.
+Treatment: If you or someone else experiences symptoms of heat exhaustion or heatstroke, swift action can be lifesaving.

 While the soft, sandy beaches of Australia may seem inviting, the abrasive nature of sand and the high salt content in seawater can pose their own set of hazards.